Prepare for Entry into an Engineering Program

 Some engineering programs require specific courses or disciplines within social sciences, humanities and fine arts.
-Students interested in chemical, computer or software engineering may require other discipline-specific courses.
+Students interested in Chemical, Computer, or Software Engineering should plan to work with their Academic Advisor to identify appropriate discipline-specific courses in CHM and CIS.

 A pre-engineering advisor will work with your academic advisor to guide you through this track.
 Together, they will help you research the requirements for your specific school(s) of interest and design a course plan that meets your needs.
 At Post University, we take a personal interest in your success and will be there to support you every step of your educational journey — from enrollment through graduation.